XenyxNZ/Arma-3-Performance-Guide/Guide.md

 **GPU taxing settings which contribute to the most FPS loss are:**

-Please note that some of these settings may appear to have little to no performance impact if your CPU or RAM are the primary bottleneck.
+<sup>Please note that some of these settings may appear to have little to no performance impact if your CPU or RAM are the primary bottleneck.</sup>
 * Sampling.
-	* Generally recommended to keep at 100%, setting this higher can result in worse FPS while barely improving visual quality.
+	* Generally recommended to keep at 100%, setting this higher can result in lower FPS while barely improving visual quality.
 * Shadows & shadow distance (when on high/ultra settings).
 	* Highly recommended to disable shadows, as their FPS reduction is often significant.
 * Particles.